gradle/gradle/design-docs/managed-model.md

 - Support getting "address" (creation/canonical path) of a managed object
 - Throw a meaningful exception instead of failing with `OutOfMemoryError` at runtime when a managed type instantiation cycle is encountered (a composite type that contains an instance of itself keeps on creating new instances indefinitely)
 - Attempt to call setter method in (abstract class) managed model from non-abstract getter receives error when extracting type metadata
+- Declare, configure and manage services, such as tool chains, resolvers.